greatest-ape/OctaSine/README.md

 * Flexible routing allows setting the operator modulation targets (with some limitations) as well as the amount of signal that is simply added to the final output, enabling additive synthesis.
 * Four LFOs with multiple waveforms, oneshot and loop modes and optional DAW BPM sync.
 They can target most operator parameters and most parameters of lower-index LFOs.
 * Each operator is connected to an attack-decay-sustain-release volume envelope with logarithmic slopes.
-* Per-operator white noise mode makes it easy to create percussive sounds such as hi-hats and cymbals.
+* Per-operator white noise mode makes it easy to create percussive sounds such as hi-hats.
 * Runs on macOS (definitely 10.15.7, probably later versions too), Windows 10 and Linux (X11 only) in VST2-compatible DAWs on 64-bit computers.
 Synthesis is SIMD-accelerated in many cases (SSE2, AVX).
 * Master volume and master frequency parameters
 * 128 voices (using them all simultaneously might consume quite a bit of CPU time though)